Founded by Wilbert and Kristof. Their goal was to create a datacenter which was super power efficient yet cost effective.

-Dacentec was Incubaid’s first datacenter facility in North America.
+Dacentec was Incubaid’s datacenter facility in North America.
 The facility was the one of the first energy-neutral datacenter in the world, powered by renewable energ.

 Founded in 2009, Dacentec Inc. operates a 23,000 square foot purpose-built data center in Lenoir, North Carolina, and offers a comprehensive suite of dedicated hosting, co-location, and technology-neutral green cloud data center services.
 CentriLogic will integrate these services with its own hybrid hosting, managed services, and cloud computing solutions.